Beilstein Journal of Organic Chemistry

-The Beilstein Journal of Organic Chemistry is a peer-reviewed open-access scientific journal established in 2005.
-It is published by the Beilstein Institute for the Advancement of Chemical Sciences, a German non-profit foundation.
+The Beilstein Journal of Organic Chemistry is a peer-reviewed diamond open-access scientific journal established in 2005.
+The journal is published and completely funded by the Beilstein Institute for the Advancement of Chemical Sciences, a German non-profit foundation.
 The editor-in-chief is Peter Seeberger (Max Planck Institute of Colloids and Interfaces).

-According to the Journal Citation Reports, the journal has a 2020 impact factor of 2.88.
+It is a member of the Free Journal Network.

 Scientific videos are available for selected articles of the journal.